Skip Navigation LinksHome > Certification > Below the Hook

 89 An employer must ensure that all load-bearing components of a mobile crane undergo non-destructive testing under the direction and control of a professional engineer in accordance with the manufacturer's specification at 12-month intervals from the date of the mobile crane's most recent certification.

 Below The Hook devices are load-bearing components and fall under this regulation.
 We can inspect and certify your Below The Hook devices.
 We can work out a capacity for an existing device for which you have that you no longer have documentation.
 We can design and certify a device from scratch to meet your requirements.
+We can pull-test, inspect and certify various kinds of slings, hooks, and clevises.
+Whatever the device, chances are very good we can help you use it to lift the loads you require.

 When it comes to Below The Hook, we are your complete solution.